Welcome to CSUCI's Training and Professional Development page. We look forward to spending time with you.

 CSUCI's Professional Development and Personal Enrichment (PDPE) Office supports CSUCI's academic mission by transforming the delivery of services through continuous improvements, providing a foundation that is knowledge driven, flexible in approach, and entrepreneurial in spirit.
 We are here to serve all staff with their professional development and personal enrichment needs.

 Campus learning encompasses a variety of subjects that address employee’s professional and personal growth and provides management training of both professional and supervisory skills.
-CI is committed to offering educational support and training that provide opportunities for professional and personal growth, employee retention, development and succession.
+CSUCI is committed to offering educational support and training that provide opportunities for professional and personal growth, employee retention, development and succession.

 Professional Development & Personal Enrichment (PDPE) Programs